• Skip to primary navigation

 Jump to Recipe

-The best Homemade Tzatziki Sauce Recipe!
-This easy tzatziki sauce is made with Greek yogurt, sour cream and fresh dill!
-It's thick and creamy (not watery) and so delicious!
-It perfectly compliments Mediterranean dishes, and makes a great party dip!
+The best Greek Tzatziki Sauce Recipe!
+This homemade tzatziki sauce is made with Greek yogurt, sour cream and fresh dill.
+It’s thick and creamy (not watery) and so delicious.

 overehead photo of a bowl of homemade tzatziki sauce with pita and vegetables around it

-This Easy Tzatziki Sauce recipe is one of my all-time favorites!
-I have a serious love for Mediterranean food (like this baked falafel, the best Greek salad, Greek meatballs and this hummus chicken - YUM)!
-Since we don't go out to eat very often, I have worked hard over the years to create homemade versions of my favorite restaurant fare.
+This Greek Tzatziki Sauce recipe is one of my all-time favorites!
+I have a serious love for Mediterranean food (like baked falafel, Greek chicken, Greek meatballs, and chicken kebabs – YUM)!
+Since we don’t go out to eat very often, I have worked hard over the years to create homemade versions of my favorite restaurant fare.

 Tzatziki Sauce is one of my favorite "condiments" and our recipe is better than any tzatziki I've ever had in a restaurant.
 It is made with Greek yogurt, sour cream and fresh dill!